-When you decide to rent out your property either as a holiday let / Airbnb or for short term rental, in order to maximise your return and achieve the best feedback, reviews and ratings possible you need to make sure it has a strong, appealing visual impact and ticks all the boxes.
+When you decide to rent out your property either as a holiday let / Airbnb or for short term rental, in order to maximise on your return in the first instance you need to make sure it has a strong visual appeal and ticks as many boxes as possible.

 Know your target audience